mavidvd/data-ber-03-20/Projects/module-3_projects/04_final-project/README.md

 ##### Web Scraping

 The web is a free source of unlimited data.
 There are Wikipedia, Google Maps, YouTube, Amazon, and countless content you can download and dig.
 General advise?
-Choose a website you know well and are conerned about.
+Choose a website you know well and are concerned about.
 Use API instead of HTML data if you can.

 Resources: